forsythe/comp4321-findr/README.md

 ## Phase 1 Testing

+NOTE: Please refer to "readme.txt" for instructions on executing the phase 1 task, not this file.

 The output files from the Phase 1 tasks:
 * database file ("index.db") containing the first 30 pages crawled from "http://www.cse.ust.hk/"
 * "spider_result.txt"